vrgarlapati/Garlapati_AIT580/docs/_posts/2022-05-08-findings from the dataset.markdown

 Observation: California has recorded the maximum number of complaints; with this, it is recommended that the bankers in CA work better on resolving the queries of their customers.

-2. In the state that registered with the highest number of complaints, what is the highest portion of the type of product and issue concerned with reported complaints?
+2.In the state that registered with the highest number of complaints, what is the highest portion of the type of product and issue concerned with reported complaints?

     Code:

-Product:
+    "Product type:

-    "complaints[complaints['State'] == 'CA']['Product'].value_counts().head(10).plot.pie(explode=[0.1,0,0,0,0,0,0,0,0,0],shadow=True)
+    complaints[complaints['State'] == 'CA']['Product'].value_counts().head(10).plot.pie(explode=[0.1,0,0,0,0,0,0,0,0,0],shadow=True)
     import matplotlib.pyplot as plt
     plt.gca().set_aspect('equal')"

 Graph: Refer to output ![Flower and water]({{site.baseurl}}/images/pages/23.png)

-State and Issue:
+Issue:

     "complaints[complaints['State'] == 'CA']['Issue'].value_counts().head(10).plot.pie(explode=[0.1,0,0,0,0,0,0,0,0,0],shadow=True)
     import matplotlib.pyplot as plt
     plt.gca().set_aspect('equal')"